utkucanaytac/Useful_Commands/readme.md

-# test test test app
+# A simple Guide of GIT
 ##how to install app
 ###test